-NHO 7: To complete a programme of mapping of invasive species in the County.

-NHO 8: To raise awareness of potential threats caused by invasive species, their methods of dispersal and appropriate control measures in association with relevant authorities.
+- NHO 7 Complete a programme of mapping of invasive species in the county. - NHO 8 Raise awareness of potential threats caused by invasive species, their methods of dispersal and appropriate control measures in association with relevant authorities.

-13.9 Geology
+13.9 GEOLOGY

-The Geological Survey of Ireland (GSI) in partnership with the National Parks and Wildlife Service are seeking to identify geological and geomorphological sites of national significance for statutory designations as Natural Heritage Areas.
-Other geological sites of national or local importance are being identified as County Geological Sites (CGS) and - by virtue of their recognition in Development Plans - will be protected from potentially damaging development.
-An audit of the Geological Heritage of County Kildare was carried out in 2005, which identified 20 geological sites of interest in the County.
-The list of County Geological Sites of Importance is set out in Table 13.4.
-The County Geological Sites that are protected under this Plan are mapped on the County Development Plan maps that accompany this written statement.
+The Geological Survey of Ireland (GSI), in partnership with the National Parks and Wildlife Service, is seeking to identify geological and geomorphological sites of national significance for statutory designations as Natural Heritage Areas.
+Other geological sites of national or local importance are being identified as Sites of Geological Importance and by virtue of their recognition in Development Plans will be protected from potentially damaging development.
+An audit of the Geological Heritage of County Kildare was carried out in 2005, which identified 20 geological sites of interest in the county.
+The list of Sites of Geological Importance of Importance is set out in Table 13.4.
+The Sites of Geological Importance that are protected under this Plan are mapped on the County Development Plan maps that accompany this written statement.